OperaVaria/lfpch/docs/README.md

 ## Installation

-The easiest and cleanest way to install LFPCh is via the binary packages located in the repository's '/bin' directory.
+The easiest and cleanest way to install LFPCh is via the binary packages located in the repository's ['bin/' directory](https://github.com/OperaVaria/lfpch/tree/main/bin).
 These are set up to download and install the required dependencies automatically.

 ### Linux (Debian-based)

-Download the latest version of the .deb package from '/bin/Linux', and use you distribution's GUI package installer (e.g. GDebi, Deb Installer etc.), or run the following commands in the terminal:
+Download the latest version of the .deb package from ['/bin/Linux'](https://github.com/OperaVaria/lfpch/tree/main/bin/Linux), and use you distribution's GUI package installer
+(e.g. GDebi, Deb Installer etc.), or run the following commands in the terminal:

 ```bash